Alfresco/alfresco-ansible-deployment/docs/deployment-guide.md

     export NEXUS_PASSWORD="<your-password>"
     ```

+**<a name="local">Deploy on the local machine**
-5. Execute the playbook as the current user using the following command (the playbook will escalate privileges when required):
+To deploy everything on the local machine just execute the playbook as the current user using the following command (the playbook will escalate privileges when required):

-  5.1.
-To run the playbook on the local machine execute the following command

   ```bash
     ansible-playbook playbooks/acs.yml -i inventory_local.yml
   ```
+> NOTE: The playbook takes around 30 minutes to complete.

+Ansible will display play recap to let you know that everything is done, similar to the [block bellow](#recap)

+**<a name="remote">Deploy on a remote machine (single or multi machine deployment)**
-  5.2.
-To run the playbook on a remote host, the inventory file (inventory_remote.yml) needs to contain the IP of the host and the path to the ssh key used to connect the control machine to the host machine.
-You can specify one targetIP for all the hosts to obtain a single-machine deployment, or different targetIP's for a multi-machine deployment.
+To deploy everything on a remote host, the inventory file (inventory_remote.yml) needs to contain the IP of the host or hosts and the path to the ssh key used to connect the control machine to the host machine.
+You can specify one _targetIP_ for all the hosts to obtain a single-machine deployment, or different _targetIP_'s for a multi-machine deployment.

   A small example of how a host block should look: